vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 Effect of Procession The Vedānga Jyotiṣa was prevalent for a long time over India, for over 1300 years (1000 B.C. to 300 A.D.).
 Hence it is likely that the subsequent astronomers noticed the gradual shift of the solstitial colure in the lunar-zodiac.
 In fact, several references are found to this effect.
 Garga, an astronomer whose name is found in the Mahabharata, where he is described as having an astronomical school at a place called Gargasrota in the Sarasvatī basin, is the reputed author of a pre-Siddhantic calendaric treatise called Garga Samhita. .
 He notes :

-Yadā nivarta to'prāptaḥ śraviṣthamuttarāyape Aśleṣām dakśiņo'prāptah tadā vindyanma had bhayam.
+Yadā nivarta to'prāptaḥ śraviṣthamuttarāyape Aśleṣām dakśiṇo'prāptah tadā vindyanma had bhayam.

 Translation : When at the time of Ottarāyana the sun is found turning (north) without reaching the Sraviṣthās; and (at the time of Dakṣiṇāyana) turning (south) without reaching the Aśleṣā, it should be taken to indicate a period of calamity.